 Danielle Thu | Director of Operations

-Coyote Sports Hall of Famer Matt Hoyt took on his role as an assistant coach for the track and field and cross country programs ahead of the 2002-03 season as a graduate assistant.
+Coyote Sports Hall of Famer Matt Hoyt, a native of Burlington, Wyo., took on his role as an assistant coach for the track and field and cross country programs ahead of the 2002-03 season as a graduate assistant.
 He is currently a volunteer assistant coach and also serves as a physical therapist at Sioux Valley-Vermillion Hospital.